Bealby/grandpas-pocket-watch-shop/README.md

 #    }
 ```

-- Then add the following code:
+7. Then add the following code below:
    N.B.
-This code is tempory and will be removed in
+This code is tempoary and will be removed in
    later instructons.

 ```
 DATABASES = {